AdamWilsonLabEDU/SpatialDataScience/Project.md

 ### Final Draft

-The final draft will be uploaded to UBLearns at the end of the semester.
+The final draft will be uploaded to UBLearns at the end of the semester and posted on the course website.

 **Remember to upload _both_ the .Rmd and the PDF versions! **